-The full report and appendices can be found on our website here under the Land Management and biodiversity section.
+The full report can be found on our website here.

 Ancient trees

 Cannock Chase National Landscape has a large collection of old trees.
 These living monuments are hundreds of years old, and remarkable relics from former times when the Chase was managed for the dual purpose of growing trees and grazing deer and livestock.